Yukitoshi12345/Australia-Road-Fatality/README.md

 ## Results

-<b> Q1: What is the general trend for road fatalities in Australia over the past 35 years? </b>
+<b> Q1: What is the general trend for fatal crashes in Australia over the past 35 years? </b>

 ![](images/road_fatalities_trend.png)

-The graph shows the trend of total road crashes in Australia from 1989 to 2023, with a clear overall downward trend in the number of crashes.
+The graph shows the trend of total fatal crashes in Australia from 1989 to 2023 (excluding 2024).
+The analysis also includes a smoothed 3‑year moving average and a log‑linear fitted trend, which both reinforce the clear long‑run decline.
 Below is a detailed summary and analysis based on the visualisation:

 1. Significant Decrease in Road Crashes Over Time: